Anwesha-Bhattacharya/Miwok_App/README.md

 Miwok App
 ===================================

-This mutli-screen app displays lists of common vocabulary words for the user to learn the Miwok language.
+This multi-screen app displays lists of common vocabulary words for the user to learn the Miwok language.